 - Avoid wearing sleeveless tops or short skirt when visiting religious sights.

-- Indoor mats and carpets might meant to be sat upon.
+- Indoor mats and carpets might be meant for sitting.
 Avoid walking on them with shoes.

-- Don’t pose and take picture in front of Buddha statues because they viewed as sacred.
+- Don’t pose and take pictures in front of Buddist statues because they viewed as sacred.

-- If you are a man, you should not offer to shake hands with a Myanmar lady.
+- If you are a man, you should not offer to shake hands with a Myanmese lady.

 - Don’t go to places where you are advised not to go.